Before you travel

 Flooding

-Flash floods and landslides remain a risk in all parts of Bosnia and Herzegovina after heavy rain.
-Follow the instructions and guidance provided by local officials and traffic police.
+Flash floods and landslides are a risk in all parts of Bosnia and Herzegovina after heavy rain.
+Follow instructions from local officials and traffic police.

 Earthquakes

-Earthquakes and small tremors are recorded throughout the year, usually without consequences.
-To learn more about what to do before, during and after an earthquake, see advice from the US Federal Emergency Management Agency.
+Earthquakes and small tremors are recorded throughout the year, usually without serious consequences.
+The US Federal Emergency Management Agency website has advice about what to do before, during and after an earthquake.

 Before you travel check that: